dwyl/base58/README.md

 For example the sequence of bytes `00000001 00000010 00000011 00000100`
 is `<<1, 2, 3, 4>>` in Elixir.

-All Elixir Strings are a binaries but not all binaries are String. a String is a binary where the numbers represent each letter in UTF8/unicode.
+All Elixir Strings are a binaries but not all binaries are Strings.
+A String is a binary where the numbers represent each letter in UTF8/unicode.
 One trick to see the binary representation of a string is to add `<<0>>` at the end of the string with the concatenation operator `<>`:

 ```